market report header.jpg

 Pollock – The market is steady.
 Supplies are adequate with moderate demand.

-Tilapia – The market is steady and mostly unchanged.
+Tilapia – The market is unsettled while maintaining a firm undertone.

 Swai – The market is steady and mostly unchanged.